ThirdEyeDetect/ThirdEyeServer/README.md

 # ThirdEyeServer

 ###Overview
 ThirdEye is a continuous authentication system for Facebook on the Google Chrome web browser.
-The system comprises of a Chrome [extension] and this server.
-NOTE!
-The server repository is to display its codebase and cannot be used in production because the ThirdEye extension are hardcoded to communicate with our server.
+The system comprises of a Chrome [extension] and this server. ```NOTE!``` The server repository is to display its codebase and cannot be used in production because the ThirdEye extension are hardcoded to communicate with our server instance.

 ###Description
 The server is responsible for three primary tasks:
-- Central storage point for all user collected data
+- Central storage point for all user collected data.
-- Notification generating service
+- Notification generating service.
 - A platform for anomaly detection algorithms.

 ###Technical